rand0m-cloud/bevy_godot/README.md

 ## Features
 - Godot SceneTree integration
+- Load Godot Resources as a Bevy Asset
+- Spawn Godot scenes from Bevy
 - Detect Godot object collisions
-- Spawn Godot scenes from Bevy
+- Systems can be scheduled for the visual or physics frame
 - Tracing behind the `trace` and `trace_chrome` feature flags

 ## Quickstart